 Around the publication of

-In 1943, Yitzhak Katzenelson keeps his diary at the Vittel camp in France; Leïb Rochman writes his diary while it is hidden behind a double partition in the farm of a Polish peasant, then in a pit dug in a stable – two documents of rare intensity written, one in Hebrew, the other in Yiddish.
-Moshé Flinker was 16 years old in 1942 when he started writing his diary in Hebrew in Brussels.
-Three years later he died in Bergen-Belsen.
+In 1943, Yitzhak Katzenelson kept his diary at the Vittel camp in France; Leïb Rochman wrote his diary while hidden behind a double partition on the farm of a Polish peasant, then in a pit dug in a barn – two documents of rare intensity written, one in Hebrew, the other in Yiddish.
+Moshé Flinker was 16 years old in 1942 when he started to write his diary in Brussels in Hebrew.
+Three years later, he died in Bergen-Belsen.

 In the presence of